ud-cis-discord/ud-cis-discord.github.io/about_bot.md

 Why have a bot you ask.
 It makes my life easier.
 That's why!
 ## Our lovely bot
-Our bot, `botname` is  built on top of the Klasa framework and the Discord.js library. `botname` is custom-coded and is actively maintained by Ben Segal and based on Steve Bot. `botname` is a a general purpose discord bot, with some added functionality to make online learning easier. `botname` has a bunch of cool commands you can read about below but that's not all. `botname` also keeps track of how many messages you send.
+Our bot, Sage is  built on top of the Klasa framework and the Discord.js library.
+Sage is custom-coded and is actively maintained by Ben Segal and based on Steve Bot.
+Sage is a a general purpose discord bot, with some added functionality to make online learning easier.
+Sage has a bunch of cool commands you can read about below but that's not all.
+Sage also keeps track of how many messages you send.
 This information is used by your Professor to give you participation points.
-If you have an idea to improve `botname`, you can send `s;suggest <your idea here>` in a bot spam channel and it will be sent directly to the eyes of Ben.
+If you have an idea to improve Sage, you can send `s;suggest <your idea here>` in a bot spam channel and it will be sent directly to the eyes of Ben.
 ***
 ## Commands
 Here is the list of all the commands that can be run.
-To run a command simply send `s;command` or `botname, command`.
+To run a command simply send `s;command` or `Sage, command`.
 To get more information about any command simply send `s;help command`.

 ### General Commands